Where to Buy

 GBM Assessment (Score: 8.5/10)

-Roberto Bolaño's 2666 is a posthumous masterpiece of staggering ambition, widely regarded as the most acclaimed Spanish-language novel of the twenty-first century.
+Roberto Bolaño's 2666 is a posthumous major work of staggering ambition, considered the most acclaimed Spanish-language novel of the twenty-first century.
 Structured in five interconnected parts, the novel circles obsessively around the feminicides of Ciudad Juárez, using them as a lens through which to examine the nature of evil in the modern world.
 Bolaño's sprawling, hypnotic narrative encompasses literary criticism, detective fiction, war, and the abyss of human cruelty, creating a work that feels both encyclopedic and urgently necessary.

 The novel draws its harrowing center from the hundreds of unsolved murders of women in Ciudad Juárez, Mexico, a crisis that began in the early 1990s and exposed the intersection of narco-violence, corruption, poverty, and impunity along the United States-Mexico border.
 Bolaño transforms this real-world horror into a meditation on global evil that extends from the killing fields of the Second World War to the maquiladoras of the Mexican borderlands.
 Published after his death in 2003, the novel confirmed Bolaño as the defining literary voice of Latin America's post-Boom generation.